pluralsight/guides/in-review/ruby-ruby-on-rails/creating-a-chat-using-rails-action-cable/article.md

 Now you can go ahead and start typing away in the text box and you will see your messages appearing in the chat.

+That's it!
+We have a simple working chat.
+Here is the [Github repository](https://github.com/Kaizeras/actioncable-chat-tutoria) of the project so that you can check your code.